Quick Summary

 How Much Time Payroll Really Takes In-House

-The nearly universal law of payroll is that everything takes longer than you expect it to.
+The nearly universal law of payroll is that everything takes longer than you expect.
 In fact, surveys back that up: 63% of small business owners routinely underestimate the time it takes to process payroll.

-For a small or mid-sized business with a relatively stable workforce, a single payroll cycle can easily take 4 to 10 hours of internal time, and that number can quickly grow as the business expands its workforce count or moves into additional tax jurisdictions.
+For a small or mid-sized business with a stable workforce, a single payroll cycle can easily take 4 to 10 hours of internal time.
+This time can increase quickly as the business grows or expands into new tax areas.
 And that estimate assumes everything goes smoothly.
 When issues arise, the time commitment grows quickly.

 By contrast, outsourced payroll dramatically changes this equation.
-Instead of managing every step internally, employers typically spend 30–60 minutes per pay period submitting inputs and approving payroll.
-Compliance monitoring, filings, corrections, and reporting are largely handled by the provider, reducing both time commitment and risk.
+Employers typically spend 30–60 minutes per pay period submitting inputs and approving payroll.
+That’s compared to handling everything in-house.
+The provider takes care of compliance monitoring, filings, corrections, and reporting.
+This cuts down on in-house time and lowers risk.

 Here’s how time for in-house payroll typically breaks down per pay period: